tutorbookapp/tutorbook/pages/api/README.md

 2. Fetches the given pending request's data from our Firestore database.
 3. Performs the following verifications (some of which are also included in the original `/api/request` endpoint):
-   - Verifies that the `attendees` all have user IDs and profile documents.
+   - Verifies that the `people` all have user IDs and profile documents.
-   - Verifies that the pupil (the user whose profile document was referenced in the given `request` Firestore document path) is within the `attendees`.
+   - Verifies that the pupil (the user whose profile document was referenced in the given `request` Firestore document path) is within the `people`.
-   - Verifies that the parent (the owner of the given `id`) is actually the pupil's parent (i.e. the `attendee` whose profile document was referenced in the given `request` Firestore document path has the given `id` in their profile's `parents` field).
+   - Verifies that the parent (the owner of the given `id`) is actually the pupil's parent (i.e. the `person` whose profile document was referenced in the given `request` Firestore document path has the given `id` in their profile's `parents` field).
-   - Verifies that the requested `Timeslot` is within all of the `attendee`'s availability (by reading each `attendee`'s Firestore profile document).
+   - Verifies that the requested `Timeslot` is within all of the `person`'s availability (by reading each `person`'s Firestore profile document).
-   - Verifies that the requested `subjects` are included in each of the tutors' Firestore profile documents (where a tutor is defined as an `attendee` whose `roles` include `tutor`).
+   - Verifies that the requested `subjects` are included in each of the tutors' Firestore profile documents (where a tutor is defined as an `person` whose `roles` include `tutor`).
 4. Deletes the old `request` documents.
-5. Creates a new `match` document containing the request body in each of the `attendee`'s Firestore `matches` subcollection.
+5. Creates a new `match` document containing the request body in each of the `person`'s Firestore `matches` subcollection.
-6. Updates each `attendee`'s availability (in their Firestore profile document) to reflect this appointment (i.e. remove the appointment's `time` from their availability).
+6. Updates each `person`'s availability (in their Firestore profile document) to reflect this appointment (i.e. remove the appointment's `time` from their availability).
-7. Sends each of the `match`'s `attendee`'s an email containing instructions for how to access their Bramble virtual-tutoring room.
+7. Sends each of the `match`'s `person`'s an email containing instructions for how to access their Bramble virtual-tutoring room.

 ##### Response